ntnu-ai-lab/ai4iot-calib-pipeline/README.md

 # ai4iot-acumos

 This repository implements modules towards the pipeline for the AI4IoT pilot, using the Acumos infrastructure from the AI4EU platform.
-Currently, there are two modules: prediction and calibration.
+Eventually, it will include several services.
+Currently, only includes the calibration service.

 # Calibration
-Work in progress, to be updated.

-# Prediction
-It includes a training and predicting services.
-The former receives some parameters as input (check model.proto in prediction folder, TODO: describe here all the parameters) and trains a random forest classifier to predict whether the target will be over the threshold in the next 24 hours.
-The prediction service receives a sample of the features with which the classifier was trained and predicts the pollution level for the next 24 hours.
+The calibrating service implements the calibration of low-cost sensors in Trondheim.
+As a proof of concept, it is now deployed with a model trained for the Elgeseter sensor.
+It receives the readings from the low-cost sensor and weather features (check calibration.proto for which ones are used).

 ## Running
 ### 1) Run the server
 First, the docker container needs to be built.
-`cd prediction && ./docker-build.sh`
+`cd calibration && ./docker-build.sh`

 Then, we can launch the service
 `./docker-run.sh`